audunmb/Nordskogen/Nordskogsmonster.md

 Beatiful in all it's colors, but fearsome.
 Similar to the wood grouse, but the male _tiur_ is large as an ork.
 It's courtship display, tiurleik, are magical displays of color and light reminiscient of northern lights, but playing around it the forest rather than in the sky.
 If interrupted, it may attack and the magic turns from playful to deadly.

+### Trollpadde
+An enourmous talking toad, the size of a bear, covered in moss and with stonelike skin.
+It hates elves and will attack them on sight.
+Due to it's stonelike features, it attacks by simply jumping on the elves (or anyone else that provoked it).
+According to goblins, there are four of them.

-### The chimera
+### Trehodet
 A beast with three heads, one from a boar, one from an eagle and one from an ox.
 It has eagle wings, ox hoves and the body of a boar.
-I was created by an elf sorcerers a long time ago.
+I was created by an elf sorcerer a long time ago.
 The sorcerer is long dead and it nests on cliff far into the forest, near the highlands.
 Orks hate it as it eats their cattle and is impossible to fight off.
 Elfs wonder why and how it was created, and whether a new sorcerer can gain control of it.

+### Nøkken
+Sometimes a white pale horse, other times a handsome elf with a fiddle and sometimes a shadow deep under the water.
+Like Huldra, Nøkken tries to lure people into ponds and rivers where they'll probably drown.

-### Lakewyrm
+### Sjøormene
 Ancient and wise, three lake wyrms live in the large lakes in the forest.
 They have knowledge of many things, but usually do not speak to people.

 ### The dragon
 The dragon is a fearsome flying beast who breath fire.
 It's scales are as hard as steel.
 It was imprisoned in Drakefjellet by elven warriors thousand years ago, when the elves first conquered the forest.
 Though, it is immortal and it rages somewhere inside the mountain.
 Sometimes, smoke and fire spit out from the mountain as the dragon battles it's chains.

+###Skyggefalk
+A flying shadow resembling a falcon, or a falcon resembling a shadow?
+Sometimes only an eerie shadow among the threes, someetimes a real threat who'll hunt you trough the forest, screaming and attacking with sharp talons out of nowhere.
+It's shadow form makes it impossible to harm.
+Some claim they were created by a long dead wizard and that they protect his tomb from plunderers.

 Area: Nordvidda
 Regular animals: Muskoxen, reindeer, foxes, ermine, rock grouse and other animals you'd expect to to find arctic and sub-arctic highlands and mountains.